Kenneth E. Berkenbush, Chief

 For Immediate Release

-The origin and cause of the fire are under investigation by Andover Fire Rescue, Andover Police and Massachusetts State Fire Marshal Peter J. Ostroskey’s Office.
+The fire is under investigation by the Amesbury Fire Department and the Massachusetts State Fire Marshal’s Office.